- Dec 24, 2013

 - Cause of Tinnitus:

 - Ac.
 Trauma & Ac.Trauma + Meds.

-My one real escape is back-packing in the high country of the Sierra Nevada mountains and do it as often as I can.
-Pure, deep, open SILENCE...well outside my head that is!
-Anyone who wants to consider joining me, send me a PM.
+My one real escape has been back-packing in the high country of the Sierra Nevada mountains and do it as often as I can.
+Pure, deep, open, no earplugs needed SILENCE...well outside my head that is! *[Anyone who wants to consider joining me, send me a PM].

 As you may see from the new "Tinnitus Safe Travel & Meeting Network" threads I have posted I am ready (I hope) to maybe try travel and get out more again.
 Time will tell if that happens or not, but for sure is worth attempting.

 I try to not wear plugs all the time like we're supposed to not, but the world is a noisy place, plus wearing them just amplifies the inside-my-head T sound anyway, so a Catch-22...Sigh!
 However, I am NOT a fan of this total noise exposure stuff, as the rules change with the kind of "Sound Reactive T" and hyperacusis combo I have.
 You can read my posts for the reasons.

 If you want a sense of how loud my tinnitus is, do a search for: "Eyes Like Saucers" under my Zimichael user-name.
 No BS, it's kinda insane when I think about it...Full on nuttso volume level!